axyjo/leaflet-rails/README.md

 )
 ```

-Adding a `:popup` element to a marker hash will also generate a popup for a maker:
+Adding a `:popup` element to a marker hash will also generate a popup for a maker.
+There is also an optional `:open_popup` element that can be set to open the popup on map load:

 ```ruby
 map(:center => {